MicrosoftDocs/office-developer-client-docs/docs/project/replicate-project-online-reporting-data-to-sql-server-database-using-odata.md

 description: "This topic describes how you can use SQL Server Integration Services (SSIS) to replicate your reporting data from Project Online to a separate SQL Server database by using the Open Data protocol (OData)."
 ---

-# Replicate Project Online Reporting Data to a SQL Server database
+# Replicate Project Online reporting data to a SQL Server database

 This topic describes how you can use SQL Server Integration Services (SSIS) to replicate your reporting data from Project Online to a separate SQL Server database by using the Open Data protocol (OData).
 It explains how to install the add-on, the high level details of the replication process and how to get started in Visual Studio with the Integration Services project template to create a project that automatically pulls your data based on a schedule.